 Molière and Lully

-Molière and his troupe of actors held the first presentation of the five-act comédie-ballet “Le Bourgeois Gentilhomme” on the 14 October 1670.
-French composer Jean-Baptiste Lully. created its music.
+Molière and his troupe of actors held the first presentation of the five-act comédie-ballet “Le Bourgeois Gentilhomme” on the 14th of October 1670.
+French composer Jean-Baptiste Lully created its music.

 However, Louis XIV neglected Chambord after 1685.